 You can see why this becomes a problem later in life.
 Every time someone called you stupid, worthless, slow, lazy, or worse, your subconscious mind just stored the information away for reference.
 Then we use those beliefs to perceive who we are and what we can achieve, do or be as we grow up, limiting our potentials and contributing to our sense of who we are.

 We use our beliefs to respond and make understandings of what we are experiencing from moment to moment throughout the day, this happens without much thought most of the time.
 We couldn’t think about every decision we made, we just wouldn’t have the time.
 So we trust that we have the correct information stored to keep us safe.
-This is fine until parts of our subconscious is triggered inappropriately to the situation and we respond in unhelpful ways.
+This is fine until parts of our subconscious is triggered inappropriately to a situation and we respond in unhelpful ways.

 For children and young people it’s challenging to navigate the world with their limited knowledge and experience so they are purely trusting their programming; the programming they have received through modeling of parents/caregivers behaviours, teaching from schools and the repetition and play from friends and media.